mappingistanbul/mappingistanbul.github.io/index.md

 *is the hitchhiker's guide to istanbul galaxy.*

-looking for a less touristic places with little money? also, this map includes more than best places to eat kebap or where is hagia sophia.
+looking for a less touristic places with little money? also, this map includes more than best place to eat kebap or where is hagia sophia.

 "don't panic."